Religion in The Simpsons: Religions

-Christianity is heavily parodied by the show, and it is often portrayed as failing to meet the standards set by its messaging.
+Christians (but not Christianity itself) are heavily parodied by the show, and are often portrayed as failing to meet the standards set by the faith.
 The season 4 episode "Homer the Heretic" challenges the necessity of attending church in order to be a good Christian, exploring topics of religious individualism and religious certainty.
 The season 13 episode "She of Little Faith" criticizes churches that operate for profit rather than practicing Christian teachings.
 Ned Flanders is the show's archetype of an evangelical Christian.
 He is often used to portray evangelical Christianity in a negative light, with the show suggesting that he is not capable of thinking outside of his Biblical framework.
-In the season 12 episode "HOMR", he burns a document proving that God does not exist.
+In the season 12 episode "HOMR", he burns a document "proving" that God does not exist.
 In the season 17 episode "The Monkey Suit", he leads a movement to teach creationism in schools before being proved wrong in a trial that parodied the Scopes trial.

 In the season 13 episode "She of Little Faith", Lisa Simpson converts to Buddhism after her church's consumerism causes her to lose faith.
 The episode portrays her adoption of Buddhism as spiritually fulfilling in contrast to her poor experience in church, and it serves as an example of how religion can accept consumerism without being overtaken by it.

 Apu Nahasapeemapetilon is the most significant Hindu character on The Simpsons.
 He keeps a shrine to Ganesha in his store, the Kwik-E-Mart.

+In the season 3 episode "Like Father, Like Clown", it is revealed that Krusty the Clown is Jewish and has had a strained relationship with his father due to differing career plans.
+At the end, Bart and Lisa reunite Krusty with his father, who makes amends with Krusty.
+Later episodes mention Krusty's Judaism and focus on his struggling identity.

 In the season 10 episode "Make Room for Lisa", Homer and Lisa visit a New Age store that is portrayed as a compilation of appropriated religious practices and cultures, though Lisa ultimately creates meaning for herself while in the store.